Brex Empower Platform

 How does Brex travel work?

-Note: If your team doesn't have access to Brex travel, admins can go to Settings > Plans & Product access > Schedule a call in their dashboard to learn more.
+Note: If your team doesn't have access to Brex travel, an account or card admin can go to Company settings > Plan and billing in the dashboard.
+From here, you can click on Enable travel, or Schedule a call to learn more.

 Please review World Elite Mastercard benefits to learn more about the coverage options available with your Brex card.